Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lukla

 We will take an early flight from Lukla to Kathmandu or Manthali Airport, Ramechhap.
-If you choose to fly to Ramechhap, you will have to drive for 5 hours to Kathmandu.
-After reaching the capital city, our trek package comes to an end.
+If you choose to fly to Ramechhap, you will have to drive for 5 hrs to Kathmandu.
+After reaching the capital city, we will help you transfer to your hotel.
+This way, our trek package comes to an end.
 We hope you had a wonderful and memorable trekking experience.
 Have a safe flight back home.

 Place: